 The calculator is not intended to be relied on for the purposes of making a decision in relation to a financial product, including a decision in relation to a particular superannuation fund or strategy.
 ESSSuper has made reasonable efforts to ensure the accuracy of the calculator results but does not accept liability for acts or omissions based on its content.

-ESSSuper is not related to Anthony Hodges Consulting Ltd (AHC).
-Neither ESSSuper, nor the Victorian Government, guarantee or endorse any products or advice provided by AHC, or are responsible for any actions of AHC.
+ESSSuper is not related to Gallagher Benefit Services Pty Ltd (Gallagher).
+Neither ESSSuper, nor the Victorian Government, guarantee or endorse any products or advice provided by Gallagher, or are responsible for any actions of Gallagher.

 The costs of the everyday items are estimates and do not necessarily represent the exact cost to you if you were to give up the item, at the specified frequency, as represented by the calculator.

 In giving up one or more items in the calculator, you are then assumed to save an amount equal to the cost of the item(s).